 The 2023 base salaries of our other named executive officers were set by our Compensation Committee in February 2023.
 Consistent with our Compensation Committee's pay-for-performance philosophy, it chose to set Mr. Bailenson's and Ms. Chow's 2023 salaries at their same levels as 2022, and to use incentive compensation to reward each of them for their performance, experience and contributions, and to motivate them to continue their leadership of their respective functions.
 In light of Mr. Donnarumma's achievements for the 2022 performance year and the complexity of the issues handled by the credit department, our Compensation Committee supported Mr. Frederico's recommendation to increase his salary to \$525,000 from \$500,000 for the 2023 performance year.
-In light of Ms. Horn's achievements for the 2022 performance year and the complexity of the issues handled by the surveillance department in analyzing potential risks on the insured portfolio, our Compensation Committee also supported Mr. Frederico's recommendation to increase her salary to \$500,000 from \$475,000 for the 2023 performance year.
+In light of Ms. Horn's achievements for the 2022 performance year and the complexity of the issues handled by the issues handled by the surveillance department in analyzing potential risks on the insured portfolio, our Compensation Committee also supported Mr. Frederico's recommendation to increase her salary to \$500,000 for the 2023 performance department in analyzing potential risks on the insured portfolio, our Compensation Committee also supported Mr. Frederico's recommendation to increase her salary to \$500,000 for the 2023 performance year.